 Right to appoint Corporate Representative

-In accordance with the Corporations Act, each Voting Member is entitled to appoint by notice in writing to the Company Secretary an individual as their Corporate Representative to attend General Meetings, and to exercise the powers of the Voting Member in relation to resolutions to be passed without meetings subject to any restrictions on the Corporate Representative's powers imposed by the Member.
+In accordance with the Corporations Act, each Voting Member is entitled to appoint by notice in writing to the Company Secretary an individual as their Corporate Representative to attend General Meetings, provided that the Voting Member has not appointed a proxy under clause 11.2, and to exercise the powers of the Voting Member in relation to resolutions to be passed without meetings.

 To be eligible as a Corporate Representative of a Voting Member a person must be a Registered Club Member and comply with this Constitution.

-A Voting Member may appoint more than one Corporate Representative but, without prejudice to clause 11.3(g), only one Corporate Representative may exercise the Voting Member’s powers at any one time.
+A Voting Member may appoint more than one Corporate Representative but, only one Corporate Representative may exercise the Voting Member’s powers at any one time.

 Right to appoint Proxy Representatives

-A Voting Member entitled to attend a General Meeting of the Company is entitled to appoint up to two individuals as their Proxy Representatives to attend the meeting in their place in accordance with the Corporations Act.
+A Voting Member entitled to attend a General Meeting of the Company is entitled to appoint a person as their Proxy Representatives to attend the meeting in their place in accordance with the Corporations Act.

 The appointment of a Proxy Representative may be revoked by the appointing Voting Member at any time by notice in writing to the Company.